History meets mythology: Debate stirs over push to rename T.C. Williams High School, of ‘Remember the Titans’ fame

 Some members of the 1971 team agree with her.

-Collin “Patches” Arrington, who played as a running back in 1971, said he’d love to see the school renamed for Coach Boone, as has been proposed, or for both Boone and his white assistant coach, Bill Yoast.
-Boone died in December 2019 at age 84; Yoast died earlier that year at 94.
+Collin Gene “Patches” Arrington, who played as a running back in 1971, said he’d love to see the school renamed for Coach Boone, as has been proposed, or for both Boone and his White assistant coach, Bill Yoast.
+Boone died in December at age 84; Yoast died earlier that year at 94.

 Arrington, 65, said he had no idea who Thomas Chambliss was until about a week ago, when a group of his 1971 teammates began discussing the push to rename the school.
-Someone brought up the former superintendent’s racism, and Arrington, who is black, was horrified.
+Someone brought up the former superintendent’s racism, and Arrington, who is Black, was horrified.

 In all the years he went to the high school — and through all the years following, when Arrington, basking in the glory of 1971, felt proud to say he graduated from T.C.
 Williams — he never thought to ask who the man was.